tyroprogrammer/learn-react-app/src/tutorial/02-IntroToJSX.md

 In the [previous section](/tutorial/hello-world) we created our first Hello World function component.
 Remember we returned `React.createElement` from the function to tell React what the DOM should look like when we render this component.
 Another alternative way of telling React what the DOM should look like is by using JSX.
 JSX is a very common and recommended way (preferred over `React.createElement` syntax in most cases) to write React code.
-JSX is a funny looking syntax though - it's not purely HTML, it's not purely Javascript.
-But it's an extension of Javascript where you can write HTML like syntax with full power of Javascript.
+JSX is a funny looking syntax though - it's not purely HTML, it's not purely JavaScript.
+But it's an extension of JavaScript where you can write HTML like syntax with full power of JavaScript.
 For example, the equivalent of return statement we saw in [previous page](/tutorial/hello-world) (using `React.createElement`) in JSX would be:

 ```jsx
 return (